Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Implementation Performance

 In our benchmarks, we focus on evaluating the runtime of the Data Aggregation phase of our protocol.
+Since in our use cases $N$ is much bigger than $k$, we implemented multithreading, such that the threads split the number of rows in the matrix (more specifically, the number of submatrices in the rows $n_v$) equally amongst all available threads.
+Therefore, each thread has to perform at most $\ceil{\frac{n_v}{\text{\#threads}}}\cdot n_o$ \texttt{MatMul} evaluations, which will be combined at the end by summing up the intermediate results.

-While evaluating the proving mask with its higher multiplicative depth requires BFV parameters providing a bigger noise budget, the actual evaluation is done in parallel to the matrix multiplication and does not contribute to the overall runtime.
-Furthermore, adding differential privacy, as well as the client-side computations (encryption and decryption), have negligible runtime.
+The evaluation of the proving mask with its higher multiplicative depth requires BFV parameters providing a bigger noise budget, however, its actual evaluation does not impact the overall runtime of the protocol since we perform it in an extra thread in parallel to the data aggregation.
+Furthermore, adding DP, noise flooding, as well as the computations of the health authority (encryption and decryption), have negligible runtime.

 The runtime of our protocol is $\mathcal{O}(n_v n_o)$, i.e., it scales linearly in the number of \texttt{MatMul} evaluations.
-This can be seen in Figure~\ref{fig:runtime_dim} in which we summarize the runtime of the homomorphic matrix multiplication for different matrix dimensions using only one thread.
-For better comparability, we evaluate the different sizes with the same BFV parameter set.
+This can be seen in \Cref{fig:runtime_dim} in which we summarize the runtime of the homomorphic matrix multiplication for different matrix dimensions using only one thread.
 For real-world matrix dimensions, some added runtime has to be expected due to thread synchronization and the accumulation of the intermediate thread results.